How Causal Abstraction Underpins Computational Explanation: The Role of Representation

 When would we want to say that variable $B_1$ implicitly ``takes on'' value $1$ in circuit $\mathcal{M}^*$?
 What representational vehicle in $\mathcal{M}^*$ can have content ``the two shapes are the same''?
 It cannot be simply a set of points in state space.
 Instead, we are compelled to think of vehicles in terms of the corresponding operations (viz. interventionals) on the system that essentially put it into the state of representing that content.
 There is then a sense in which the circuit---when processing inputs $A_1=1$ and $A_2=1$---does represent the relation of sameness, insofar as performing the operation does not change the circuits behavior.
-Setting $B_1$ to $0$ in this case, by contrast, overrides the effect of inputs $A_1$ and $A_2$, producing the expected change in output as a function of $A_3$ and $A_4$.
+Setting $B_1$ to $0$, by contrast, overrides the effect of inputs $A_1$ and $A_2$, producing the expected change in output as a function of $A_3$ and $A_4$.
 The relevant interventional induces the desired representational state in an indirect, but causally meaningful, way.

-Indeed, all three conditions above (\information, \makeuse, \misrepresent) are patently satisfied.
+The foregoing suggests that criteria \information\;and \makeuse\;are satisfied by the low-level vehicles.
+What about \misrepresent?
+Imagine that a neural network $\mathcal{N}^*$ was nearly, but not perfectly, abstracted(-under-translation) by the circuit $\mathcal{M}$.
+Suppose some pair of inputs that are \emph{not} the same causes the rest of $\mathcal{N}^*$ to assume the state it ordinarily does when they are the same.
+This, in turn, leads it to output the wrong label.
+It is natural to say that (the relevant part of) $\mathcal{N}^*$ is \emph{mis}representing these two inputs as being the same, and perhaps even that this misrepresentation helps \emph{explain} why $\mathcal{N}^*$ outputs the wrong label.

+Such an interpretation depends on showing that $\mathcal{M}$ is an \emph{apt} abstraction of $\mathcal{N}^*$.
+The question is pressing because $\mathcal{M}$ is not perfectly implemented by it.
+Would not some $\mathcal{M}^*$ that does perfectly abstract $\mathcal{N}^*$ be a better candidate?
+For instance, $\mathcal{M}^*$ might involve a variable $B_2^*$ whose structural function is just like that for $B_2$, with the exception of this one input on which it agrees with $\mathcal{N}^*$.
+According to the theory of implementation on offer here, $\mathcal{N}^*$ implements $\mathcal{M}^*$, and not (strictly speaking\footnote{The theory of causal abstraction is naturally generalized to allow for \emph{approximate} abstraction; see \cite{Chalupka,BackersHalpern2019,Geiger2025}.
+This question under discussion here is a familiar one from philosophy of science: if and when an approximation can supply a better explanation than a more accurate causal rendering.}) $\mathcal{M}$.